angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 The Italian Legacy Invitational is a yearly invite-only tournament that features some of the best players in the Italian Legacy scene.
 I finished 9th last year, so I was looking forward to get a better result.
-First and firemost, though, I wanted to get back to playing well (compared to my standard, at least).
+First and foremost, though, I wanted to get back to playing well (compared to my standard, at least).

 ### Round 1 &mdash; Nic Fit 2-0